softwaremagico/docker-wordpress-backup-deployer/README.md

-# WordPress Docker for quick deploying of a Wordpress backup.
+# Docker container for quick deploying of a Wordpress backup.

 Complete docker container with Nginx 1.10 & PHP-FPM 7.1 & MariaDB based on Alpine Linux.
 It automatically deploys a backup file from Wordpress and updates all settings.